 At some point the Barbados connection came up because my father married a Barbadian (Joan Goddard) and it was then he told me how Errol Barrow was his navigator!
 He said he was the only one who would take a black navigator.
 They remained close, and he visited Mr. Barrow in Barbados many times.
 He then said he knew members of my Goddard family too.Melissa Whitney Nelson

-Our thanks to the family of the late Andrew (Andy) Leslie Cole who shared this with us.
+Our thanks to the family of the late Andrew Leslie Cole who shared with us this tribute to Errol Barrow written in 2007 to coincide with the unveiling of Errol Barrow’s statue in Bridgetown on 21st January 2007.

 Errol Barrow – My Navigator: My Friend